ssb22/adjuster/README.md

 `--no-single-core`
  : Cancels any earlier `--single-core` option in Makefile variables etc

+`--cores-command=`
+ : Command to run when changing the number of CPU cores in use (with new number as a parameter); this can run a script to pause/resume any lower-priority load

 `-p`, `--status-prefix=`
  : Label to add at the start of the status line, for use if you batch-run annogen in multiple configurations and want to know which one is currently running